-Computer technology is a staple of modern life and studying computer science will provide you with the required technical and theoretical skills highly valued in this age of the technology-driven world.
+Computer technology is a staple of modern life, and studying computer science will provide you with the required technical and theoretical skills, which are highly valued in this technology-driven world.

-These abilities are highly valued by employers, which helps increase your chance of finding employment across a wide variety of specialised industries, including management consultancy firms, financial organisations, communication companies, software houses, multinational companies and data warehouses.
+Employers highly value these abilities, which increases one's chance of finding employment in a wide variety of specialised industries, including management consultancy firms, financial organisations, communication companies, software houses, multinational companies, and data warehouses.

 Learn more about studying computer science in the UK and what jobs you can do after graduation below.
 If you want to begin your application, arrange a free consultation with SI-UK London today.

-Computer science degrees impart a number of useful skills to students, helping them gain employment within this bustling sector.
+Computer science degrees impart useful skills to students, helping them gain employment within this bustling sector.

 - Programming languages

-By studying a computer science degree, students will graduate as experts in C++, Python, and Java, all highly valued computer programming languages.
+By studying computer science, students will graduate as experts in C++, Python, and Java, all highly valued computer programming languages.

 - Data analysis

 Data analysis involves interpreting and analysing complex data to produce actionable reports.
-Data analysis helps draw future decisions based on the extracted data by interpreting them into blocks and language that consumers and executives can easily understand.
+It helps make future decisions based on the extracted data by interpreting it into blocks and language that consumers and executives can easily understand.

 - Software development